Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 - Byte data type is used to save space in large arrays (a byte is four times smaller than an int).
 - Example: byte a = 100;

+---

+template: data-types

+**float**:
+- float data type is a single-precision 32-bit IEEE 754 floating point.
+- IEEE stands for `Institute of Electrical and Electronics Engineers`.
+- Float is used to save memory in large arrays of floating point numbers.
+- Default value is 0.0f.
+- Don't use it if you need precise value!
+Use BigDecimal instead.
+- Example: float f1 = 234.5f;
+- Example: BigDecimal k = BigDecimal.valueOf(floatvalue);

+---

+template: data-types

 **Short**:
 - Short data type is a 16-bit signed two's complement integer.
 - Minimum value is -32,768 (-2^15).